gsdu8g9/vk-13/README.md

 // you may have noticed that
 // there is no error handling at all
-// because it's a final part of the example :)
+// because it's the final part of the example

 // look how easy we can handle all the errors
-// that may happen in any part of our code
+// that may happen in any part of the code

 // this will catch any API errors
 .catch(VK.APIError, console.error)